Theory of Change

-Every year 12 million girls are married before the age of 18
+Every year 12 million girls marry or enter a union before age 18

-We want to see a world in which girls can choose if, when, and whom to marry.
-A world in which girls and women enjoy equality with boys and men, and are empowered to reach their full potential.
+We want to see a world in which girls can choose if, when and whom to marry.
+A world in which girls and women enjoy equality with boys and men, and can reach their full potential.

-There is no single solution to end child marriage, but there are a number of steps that can lead to a better future for girls.
+There is no single solution to end child marriage, but there are a number of steps that can lead to a better future for us all.
+Our Theory of Change shows the range of approaches needed to address child marriage, how they intersect and the role everyone has to play to advance girls' rights.

 The purpose of our Theory of Change